Is Solar Worth It in Wisconsin? (2023 Homeowner's Guide)

 For homeowners looking for financial incentives, the savings solar panels provide on monthly energy bills will be the most appealing solar benefit.
 Solar produces electricity for your home, which reduces the amount you have to pull from the grid and pay for.
 The average Wisconsinite pays around $99.42 for electricity per month, meaning you could save about $1,193 every year by going solar.

 Wisconsin solar panels are expected to pay for themselves in around 11 years.
 For the remaining 14 years of expected system life, your solar array will save you an average of $21,005, and that’s not including the savings that go toward paying off your system!
-These numbers are based on current energy costs, so your actual savings could be higher if electricity rates continue to climb.
+These numbers are based on current energy rates, so your actual savings could be higher if electricity rates continue to climb.

 Lower Taxes & Access to Other Incentives

 Solar power is incentivized by both the State of Wisconsin and the federal government, so there are some tax incentives and other upsides to converting.
 Most important is the federal solar tax credit, also called the ITC.
-This is a tax credit in the amount of 26% of your total installation costs that gets credited to your federal income taxes.
+This is a tax credit in the amount of 26% of your total installation expenses that gets credited to your federal income taxes.
 The ITC averages around $4,732 in Wisconsin.

 There are some additional Wisconsin solar incentives available, which we’ll list and explain briefly below:

-- Net Metering: Net metering is mandated in Wisconsin and lets you offset your costs for incoming electricity using overproduction from your panels.
+- Net Metering: Net metering is mandated in Wisconsin and lets you offset your expenses for incoming electricity using overproduction from your panels.
 Wisconsin’s net metering rates vary, and most are below the retail rate.

 - Property Tax Exemption: Solar panels will improve your property value, which would, under normal circumstances, cause your property taxes to increase.
 To prevent this from keeping residents from installing solar power systems, Wisconsin has a property tax exemption that stops your taxes from increasing as a result of going solar.